 The ratio between the number of publications in Wos and the relative number of researchers results in rising bubbles if either the first of these indicators or both are advantageous.
 The preferred spot for every country to show up with a large bubble would be the upper-left corner (which is empty in the first figure).
 Countries that are exceptional by either indicator become especially visible.
-In Figure 8, the Usa almost flies out of the picture in both directions, in part because of the high number of publications, but also because of the disadvantageous ratio between researchers and inhabitants.
+In Figure 8, the UsA almost flies out of the picture in both directions, in part because of the high number of publications, but also because of the disadvantageous ratio between researchers and inhabitants.
 Brazil used to be on the last rank of group two.
-In this visualisation, it improved its position, because of comparatively many Wos publications, combined with a ratio between researchers and inhabitants on the level of the Usa.
+In this visualisation, it improved its position, because of comparatively many Wos publications, combined with a ratio between researchers and inhabitants on the level of the UsA.

 On the different scales of Figure 9, China's exceptional status is most notable.
-On the one hand, many countries with a comparably high relative number of publications in Wos that have formerly been in groups three and four are now found here.
-On the other hand, some group-one countries dropped into this group now, such as Iceland, Lithuania, or Tunisia.
-Not even one sub-Saharan African country made it into these 60 first ranks.
+On the one hand, many countries with a comparably high relative number of publications in Wos that have formerly been in groups three and

 Figure 8.
-One of two bubble charts: ratio between SsH publications in Wos, 2007-2016, and number of SsH researchers relative to the population (first 26 countries).
+One of two bubble charts: ratio between SSH publications in Wos, 2007-2016, and number of SSH researchers relative to the population (first 26 countries).